This post may contain affiliate links. Please read my disclosure.

-If you’re looking for a delicious, gluten-free and dairy-free dessert, try these soft and chewy Oat Flour Cookies.
+If you’re looking for a delicious, gluten-free and dairy-free treat, try these soft and chewy Oat Flour Cookies.
 And, they’re vegan and refined sugar-free too!
 You can easily make them nut-free by swapping out the pecans for chocolate chunks or chips.

 I’d like to take you on a little trip back in time…

 The year was 2015.
 I was working full time as a marketing assistant for an engineering company while moonlighting as a food blogger.
 Mornings

 weren’t aren’t really my thing, so getting to work on time was a daily struggle.

 I was lucky to be fully clothed by the time I left the house, which left no time for eating breakfast…that is, not until I arrived at work.

 Our office had a fully functional kitchen, of which I took complete advantage.
 I guess I was in there a little too often because one of my bosses even said he was going to move my desk into the kitchen.

 Anyway, each morning I would head straight to the kitchen and prepare my morning grub before I got to my desk.
 In my own defense, sitting at a desk all day isn’t that healthy, so getting up periodically to walk around is good for blood circulation.
 So what if it’s walking to the kitchen to get food! 😉

 My typical “work” breakfast consisted of oatmeal with pecans stirred into it.
 Oatmeal is an easy work food to make, unless of course it explodes because the bowl you cooked it in was too small and you end up having to wipe down the entire microwave.
 Be warned!
 It can happen to you! 😉